Personal current accounts (PCA) is common, in terms of, modern life because

 Hence, it is necessary to have complete trust in another person.

-If one of the parties dies, the right of survivorship can be used by the others, who get an equal portion from the funds deposited.
+If one of the parties dies, the right of survivorship can be used by the others, who get an equal portion of the funds deposited.

-If there are only two people involved, the surviving person gets 100 percent of the funds.
+If only two people are involved, the surviving person gets 100 per cent of the funds.

 Benefits